Working as a Physicist [NOC 2111]

 Source: WorkBC Career Profiles

-The average annual salary for physicists working full time in BC is between $66,000 and $95,000.
+The median annual salary for physicists working full time in BC is $108,638.
 Your salary depends on your level of education, experience, and the industry in which you work.

 Hours usually range from 8 to 10 hours a day, 40 to 60 hours a week.
 Overtime and weekend work is fairly common, especially when a project is nearing completion.
 Job-related travel usually takes up 1 to 3 weeks a year.